10: Biohydrogen - Hydrogenases

 The five subunits are called HydA (Hyd = hydrogenase), HydB, HydC, HydL (large subunit), and HydS (small subunit).
 Pane (A) shows the domain structure of the five subunits.
 The NiFe-HydB NTD and CTDs are partially flexible, as indicated by dashed outlines.
 Panel (B) shows the subunit organization of the NiFe-Hyd complex and their associated cofactors.

-NiFe-HydABCSL hydrogenase can reversibly oxidize H2 with the two electrons reducing ferredoxin in an endergonic process and reducing NAD in an exergonic process.
-FMN is surrounded by an FeS cluster and appears to be the center of bifurcation.
+NiFe-HydABCSL hydrogenase can reversibly oxidize H2 with 2 electrons, reducing ferredoxin in an endergonic process and NAD in an exergonic process.
+FMN is surrounded by a FeS cluster and appears to be the bifurcation point.
 The reaction is as follows:

 - The HydL oxidizes H2 with two electrons passing through the FeS centers in HydA to HybB.